lmplo/Chasing_shadows_of_lost_memories/Appendix/Aces.md

 *Active*
 If this character knows someone in the scene is about to be attacked or harmed, they may immediately say or do something that stops anyone in the scene from harming anyone else for just a moment.
 **Reveal:** This trait is used.
+#### 6th Sense
+*Passive*
+As long as this character has 4 of their 5 senses, they have a good perception of everything around them out to a close range.
+They have a very limited perception through obstacles and walls, depending on the thickness of the obstacle becoming more limited the thicker the obstruction
+**Reveal:** This character senses something using this trait.